+- BRASS: We love brass here.
+It's an alloy made of copper and zinc.
+It is lead and nickel free and it made of recycled metals (especially copper).
+Everyone loves the warm, earthy, bohemian look of brass and it is also affordable!
+Brass does have its challenges though.
+It will oxidize with time (which can be cleaned off and polished up with brass cleaner) and if your skin has high acidity it could turn your skin green! (not common).
 GOLD PLATING: Electroplating is a process by which a very thin layer of genuine fine gold (24k) is applied to a base metal (for us that is always brass).
 The gold is measured in micro inches or microns.
 When people label plating as 24k or 14k that only refers to the color of the gold and does not mean that the plating is of higher quality or a higher fine gold content.
 Gold plating is a good, economical way of creating high quality costume jewelry.
 Most of our jewelry is plated with 7-10 mil (micro inches) of 24k gold so it is a very high quality.

 - Ecoat: A relatively recent development in fashion jewelry is ecoat which is a protective film (basically plastic) that resists tarnish and creates a piece that is hypoallergenic, great for sensitive skin.
 We coat all of our plated silver and rose gold and some gold pieces.

 - GOLD FILL: (from Wikipedia) Gold filled jewelry is jewelry composed of a solid layer of gold (typically constituting at least 5% of the item's total weight) mechanically bonded to a base of either base metal.
 The related terms "rolled gold plate" and "gold overlay" may legally be used in some contexts if the layer of gold constitutes less than 5% of the item's weight.
 Gold-filled items, even with daily wear, can last many years though the layer of gold will eventually wear off exposing the metal underneath.
 The layer of gold on gold-filled items is 5 to 10 times thicker than that produced by regular gold plating.

-STERLING SILVER: Good old sterling silver.
-We all know what that is and it's pros and cons.
+- STERLING SILVER: Good old sterling silver.
+We all know what that is and its pros and cons.
 Also, all sterling silver is recycled.
 Enough said.